 - If you want to swim in your pool at night, underwater lights will make it sparkle.

-Pool Installation Step 7: Preparing Your Swimming Pool for Guests
+Pool Building Step 7: Preparing Your Swimming Pool for Guests

 Starting up your pool is the next step to take after the process of building your pool.
 This includes adding water and chemicals, checking the equipment, and ensuring that everything is functioning appropriately.